I want to plan my impact

 Impact planning template

 Make a plan to engage effectively with your stakeholders and publics to generate measurable impacts with limited time.
-Read the instructions and watch the video here (if you're feeling more adventurous, find out how to develop a Theory of Change for your project).
-Or just download the template now as an editable Word file or PDF.
+Read the instructions and watch the video here, or go to Google Sheets here to view a blank template, and go to File > Make a copy to save an editable version.

 Impact tracking template